freest-lang/freest-lang.github.io/getting started/linear-channels.md

 type IntPred : 1S = !Int ; ?Bool
 ```

 We can then write a function to consume such a protocol, a function that receives an `IntPred`.
 But the function must work on part of the protocol of some channel.
 At the very least, the channel must be closed.
-The function could then receive a channel end of type `IntPred ; End`.
+The function could then receive a channel end of type `IntPred ; Close`.
 But we may want to proceed with some extra communications before closing the channel.
 Taking advantage of polymorphism, we let the function accept a channel end of type `IntPred ; a`, consume the `IntPred` part, and return the unused part of the channel end, at type `a`.
 For example a function that invokes the predicate on a given integer `n` and prints the result can be written as follows.
 ```freest
 invokeIntPred : Int -> forall a : 1S .
 IntPred ; a -> a
 invokeIntPred n c =